- home

 Method

-- Place the flour and salt in a medium mixing bowl.
+- Combine the flour and salt in a large, wide mixing bowl.
 Add the chilled butter.
-With your palms facing upwards, use your fingertips to rub in the butter until the mixture resembles coarse breadcrumbs.
+With your palms facing upwards, use your fingertips to rub in the butter until the mixture resembles breadcrumbs with some larger pieces of butter still visible.

-- Sprinkle 3 tablespoons of the iced water over the flour and butter mixture.
-Use a round-bladed knife in a cutting motion to mix until evenly combined and the mixture starts holding together.
-Press a little of the mixture between your fingers: if it holds together easily, there is no need to add more water.
-If it doesn’t, add the remaining ½ tbsp water and combine.
+- Sprinkle 3 tablespoons (60ml/2fl oz) of the iced water over the flour and butter mixture.
+Use a butter or round-ended knife in a cutting motion to mix, turning the bowl frequently, until evenly combined and the mixture starts holding together.
+Press a little of the mixture between your fingers – if it holds together easily, there is no need to add more water; if it doesn’t add the remaining 1⁄2 tablespoon (10ml/⅓fl oz), a teaspoon at a time, combining with the knife until it reaches the right consistency.
 The pastry should be soft but not sticky.

-- Bring the pastry together with your hands and transfer to a lightly floured, cool benchtop.
-Lightly knead the pastry with your fingertips for about 30 seconds or until smooth and soft.
-Shape the pastry into a disc, wrap well in plastic wrap and place in the fridge for 20 minutes to rest.
+- Bring the pastry together with your hands in the bowl or turn out onto a cool bench top and then bring together.
+Lightly knead the pastry with your fingertips for about 5-10 seconds or until it comes together but isn’t completely smooth.
+Shape the pastry into a disc about 2cm/¾in thick, wrap well in plastic wrap, baking paper or beeswax wrap and place in the fridge for 20-30 minutes to rest.
+Use as directed.

 Baker's Tips

-Making aheadThis pastry (and all the variations below) can be made up to 3 days before using.
-Wrap well in plastic wrap and keep in the fridge.
-Stand at room temperature for 20-60 minutes (depending on the weather) until softened slightly, enough to roll easily.
+Keeping in the fridgeShape uncooked pastry into a disc.
+Wrap well in plastic wrap and keep in the fridge for up to 3 days.
+Stand at room temperature for about 1 hour (depending on the temperature in your kitchen) until softened slightly and pliable enough to roll easily.

 Freezing uncooked pastry